syscover/shopping-cart/README.md

 We have created PriceRule object to apply discounts over items cart
 * name:string = Name of price rule
 * description:string = Description of rule
 * discountType:int = You have various options, below you have all options
+* freeShipping:boolean [default false] = Check this option to set a rule whith free shipping
+* discountFixed:float [default null] = Set a discount amount fixed
+* discountPercentage:float [default null] = Set a rate percentage to discount
+* maximumDiscountAmount:float [default null] = If you choose a discount percentage, you can set a maximum amount to discount
+* applyShippingAmount:boolean [default false] = Check this option if you want apply discount to shipping amount too
 * combinable:boolean [default true] = Set if this price rule can to have other one in the same cart
-* discountPercentage [default null] = Set a rate percentage to discount
-* discountFixed [default null] = Set a discount amount fixed
-* maximumDiscountAmount [default null] = If you choose a discount percentage, you can set a maximum amount to discount
-* applyShippingAmount [default false] = Check this option if you want apply discount to shipping amount too
-* freeShipping [default false] = Check this option to set a rule whith free shipping

 With this constants from PriceRule class, you can define discount type
 ```